TREATISE ON ZANDTAO

 There is a moral imperative not to be greedy, improving the mind will do this, and it will have many ramifications - if we have the integrity to fight the social pressures that comes with those improvements.

 Eating locally is the first principle of food, Nature provides what we need within our local environment, learn about it and then eat healthily.
 Quite clearly processed food is a problem because Big Food is more interested in profit than it is in our health, so this a second principle.
 I don't eat meat but free range meat might be acceptable but it would only be occasionally.
 Instead of meat I eat sea fish occasionally, as well as shell fish, oysters or muscles occasionally as they are good for those getting older.
-So I am not completely vegetarian, thus avoiding the issue of the need for B12, but it is not necessary to eat meat or fish more than once or twice a week.
+So I am not completely vegetarian, thus avoiding the issue of the need for B12.
 It is my view that Nature provides us with food to eat, including meat and fish, but that only needs be sparingly.
 The bulk of our food is through grains, legumes, vegetables and fruit.
 If our vegetables are near 50% of our consumption then nutritionally that is optimum.
 So eating these four food types would be my third food principle.

 This schema provides the main approach to food that I have:-